Graiphic/GO-Whitepapers/FROG - Opening the Next Era of Graphical/Readme.md

 <hr/>

-<h2>Relationship with the FROG Specification Repository</h2>
+<h2 id="relationship-with-the-frog-specification-repository">Relationship with the FROG Specification Repository</h2>

 <p>
-This whitepaper is strategic and explanatory.
+This whitepaper and the companion Heilmeier page are strategic and explanatory.
 The normative specification work lives in the FROG repository.
 </p>